The Succulent Plant Page goes to Families of Succulent Plants goes to

 Glottiphyllum peersii L. Bolus 1934

-A mat-forming plant whose rosettes are formed from elongated, cylindrical green leaves with pointed tips.
+A mat-forming succulent plant whose rosettes are formed from elongated, cylindrical green succulent leaves with pointed tips.
 The flowers are bright yellow.

 Native to the Western Cape of South Africa, where it grows among quartz pebbles.